 Everest Base Camp Trek, Annapurna Base Camp trek, Ghorepani Poon Hill Trek, and Annapurna Circuit Trek need no introduction to any trekking enthusiasts.
 But in Visit Nepal 2020, Nepal Government also wants to promote other lesser-known trekking tracks in Nepal.

 Kanchenjunga Base Camp Trek, Manaslu Circuit Trek, Ganesh Himal Trek, Langtang Gosaikunda trek are amongst the trekking destinations that Nepalese government looks to put some light on during Visit Nepal year in 2020.

 With an increase in the number of trekkers in Visit Nepal 2020, the government of Nepal hopes to make trekking in these sites a lot safer than it actually is.
 This will help make these destinations accessible to even a greater audience in the future.

-Mountaineering is another adventure filled activity that you can enjoy in Nepal.
+Mountaineering is another adventure-filled activity that you can enjoy in Nepal.
 After the ascent of the tallest mountain in the world (Mt.
-Everest) by Tenzing Norgay Sherpa and Edmund Hillary in 1953, Nepal became a home to mountaineers.
+Everest) by Tenzing Norgay Sherpa and Edmund Hillary in 1953, Nepal became home to mountaineers.